Disney and Cameron Mackintosh present Mary Poppins at London’s Prince Edward Theatre.

 This classic musical features a magical score by Richard M Sherman and Robert B Sherman including the songs Jolly Holiday, Step in Time, Supercalifragilisticexpialidocious and Feed the Birds with new songs and additional music and lyrics by the Olivier award-winning British team of George Stiles and Anthony Drewe.

-Mary Poppins is booking from 7 August 2021 until 13 February 2022 at the Prince Edward Theatre, London
+Mary Poppins is booking until 8 January 2023 at the Prince Edward Theatre, London

-The cast features Zizi Strallen (Strictly Ballroom, Cats) as Mary Poppins, Charlie Stemp (Hello, Dolly!, Half A Sixpence) as Bert, Joseph Millson as George Banks, Petula Clark as the Bird Woman, Amy Griffiths as Winifred Banks, Claire Moore as Miss Andrew, Claire Machin as Mrs Brill, Jack North as Robertson Ay and Barry James as Bank Chairman and Admiral Boom.
+The London production of Mary Poppins is led by Zizi Strallen (Strictly Ballroom, Cats) as Mary Poppins and Charlie Stemp (Hello, Dolly!, Half A Sixpence) as Bert.
+The cast also features Charlie Anson as George Banks, Amy Griffiths as Winifred Banks, Petula Clark as Bird Woman, Liz Robertson as Miss Andrew, Claire Machin as Mrs Brill, Jack North as Robertson Ay and Paul F. Monaghan as Admiral Boom and Bank Chairman.

 Book by Julian Fellows with score by Richard M Sherman and Robert B Sherman with additional music and lyrics by the Olivier award-winning British team of George Stiles and Anthony Drewe.